ruby-numo/numo-linalg/README.md

-# Numo::Linalg : Linear Algebra library with LAPACK
+# Numo::LAPACK : LAPACK binding with Numo::NArray

+## Introduction

+This is a binding of LAPACK with Numo::NArray .

+## ToDo

+rewrite this README

 ## Implemented Methods